petrichj/affdexme-ios/README.md

 In order to use this project, you will need to:
 - Obtain the Affectiva iOS SDK (visit http://www.affectiva.com/solutions/apis-sdks/)
-- Copy Affdex.framework into the frameworks folder.
+- Use CocoaPods to obtain the Affdex SDK.
+The Podfile is included (see http://www.cocoapods.org for more info).
 - Add the contents of the license file near the top of the AffdexDemoViewController.m file.
 For example:

 ```